andyinthemachine/WorkoutMetApp/README.md

  Tracks workouts and calories burned for each user based on user weight and met/duration of exercises.

- Front end/client side is React Native in Expo development environment MongoDB Atlas/Stich backend for cloud data
+ Front end/client side is React Native in Expo development environment.
+MongoDB Atlas/Stich backend for cloud data.
 Features data persistence using MongoDB database.
  Implements full CRUD - creating, reading, updating, and delelting of workout data from Cloud database Provides ability to switch data to completed list and return to main list